 To appeal your property’s valuation, follow the instructions provided below.
 The deadline to submit an appeal is Sept.
 15.

 How do I file an appeal?

-- Submit all documents and evidence in duplicate by Sept.
-15 and keep a copy for your records (you will need three copies total of each document).
+- Complete and sign the back of the Notice of Determination.
+Submit all documents and evidence in duplicate by Sept.
+15 and keep a copy for your records (you will need three copies total of each document)

 - Include the following with your petition (attach extra sheets if necessary):

 - Your estimate of the value of your property.

 - Any evidence you submitted to the Assessor for your initial protest that you wish to use again in your appeal to the BOE.
 The BOE is not affiliated with the Assessor’s office.
 Any evidence you submitted to the Assessor for your initial protest will not be shared with the BOE unless you submit it.